rohilthopu/pdb-django/README.md

 # pad-calendar

+UPDATE : It seems my efforts were largely in vain.
+This project managed to get
+      partially deprecated just as quickly as it was built!
+LOL However, I'll keep working towards my original goal as a test of my own ability, and start taking advantage of the now open MiruBot API to wrap it in both a web and, eventual, iOS app probably.

 An open source, web-based utility to encourage crowdsourcing of data from within Puzzles and Dragons.

 The interface allows a user to paste a web address to a PADx dungeon page, and gives the user back a model